nkinnan/esphome-pace-bms/README.md

 ![MAX485 Breakout Board](images/max485.jpg)

-This example breakout separates out the flow control pins **DE** and **R̅E̅**, but they need to be tied together which you can do by either bridging the solder blobs on the back of the pins, or otherwise wiring both pins together.
+This example breakout board separates out the flow control pins **DE** and **R̅E̅**, but they need to be tied together which you can do by either bridging the solder blobs on the back of the pins, or otherwise wiring both pins together.

 Connect the breakout board to the **ESP**:
 * **DI** (driver input) **->** ESP UART **TX**